Top 5 Stripe alternatives: compare fees, features & benefits

 Shopify

 Designed for eCommerce businesses, this payment processing platform offers eCommerce integrations and tools to manage online stores.
-Shopify offers multi-currency support for over 100 currencies to cater to a global customer base.
-They also have features for managing customer data and interactions, allowing businesses to create personalised customer experiences.
+Shopify offers multi-currency support for over 100 currencies and offers features for managing customer data and interactions.
 However, their eCommerce integrations aren't as flexible for businesses not using Shopify.

 International transactions: Varies by currency, but typically 2.9% + fixed fee